Joan of Arc (band): Biography

-Formation/Jade Tree Records (1995-2003)
+Formation/Jade Tree Records (1995–2003)

 Joan of Arc began as a band named Red Blue Yellow.
 They broke up after their first show, threw away all of their old material, and started afresh with new songs and a new name.
 Three months later, Joan of Arc had their first show at Autonomous Zone in Chicago.
-After two promising 7" singles, the band recorded their debut album A Portable Model Of... on the Jade Tree label.
+After two promising 7" singles, the band recorded their debut album A Portable Model Of on the Jade Tree label.

-A Portable Model Of... introduced JOA's signature sound: a fondness for stark acoustic songs combined with subtle electronics.
+A Portable Model Of introduced Joan of Arc's signature sound: a fondness for stark acoustic songs combined with subtle electronics.
 The debut album also included some harder material and collaborations with former Cap'n Jazz guitarist and The Promise Ring singer Davey von Bohlen and Euphone's Ryan Rapsys, who would later drum for Owls following the departure of Mike Kinsella.

 In 1998, Joan of Arc released How Memory Works.
-The album included what would become a hallmark of Joan Of Arc's subsequent output: interludes of synthetic noises cut with vocal samples and off-beat instrumentation.
-As always, Kinsella's lyrics were cryptic and oblique, though the song 'This Life Cumulative' made reference to the media alienation of singer/songwriter Fiona Apple.
+The album included what would become a hallmark of Joan of Arc's subsequent output: interludes of synthetic noises cut with vocal samples and off-beat instrumentation.
+As always, Kinsella's lyrics were cryptic and oblique, though the song "This Life Cumulative" made reference to the media alienation of singer-songwriter Fiona Apple.
 Significant to this shift was the influence of member Jeremy Boyle, whose work with laptop and various software and hardware was a part of his broader multimedia artistic training at the University of Illinois-Chicago's School of Art and Design.

-Following the departure of Mike Kinsella, Erik Bocek, and the addition of Todd Mattei, Joan Of Arc found themselves thrust unwillingly into the spotlight by the sudden success of a Jade Tree retrospective by Kinsella's former band Cap'n Jazz.
+Following the departure of Mike Kinsella, Erik Bocek, and the addition of Todd Mattei, Joan of Arc found themselves thrust unwillingly into the spotlight by the sudden success of a Jade Tree retrospective by Kinsella's former band Cap'n Jazz.
 Despite being heralded as a pioneer of a diverse genre known as 'emo' (a term rejected by Kinsella), Joan of Arc's next album was a reaction to this unwelcome classification.
 The songs on the album were slower and contained more spacious arrangements thanks to a newly found fondness for studio trickery.
 The album's artwork depicted recreated scenes from Jean-Luc Godard's 1967 film Weekend.
-The release of Live in Chicago also marked the increasing media perception of Joan Of Arc as a 'difficult' band, an impression that would dog Kinsella in particular throughout the band's existence.
+The release of Live in Chicago also marked the increasing media perception of Joan of Arc as a 'difficult' band, an impression that would dog Kinsella in particular throughout the band's existence.